 Safety switches save lives.
 An RCD or safety switch is designed to disconnect the power within seconds if there is a leak detected from faulty wiring, a switch or electrical appliance.
 To prevent electrocution, safety switches are required to be installed on the power circuit in all QLD homes.

 Can I connect another power board to my existing power board?

 No. Overloading power boards leads to circuit boards tripping and potential fires.
 Only plug in the same amount of plugs as the power board has.
 Don’t add double adaptors either.

 What does test and tagging mean?

-Test and tagging involves inspecting and testing an appliance or tool to ensure it is functioning properly and safe to use.
+Test and tagging involves inspecting and testing an electrical appliance, extension cord or tool to ensure it is functioning properly and safe to use.
 Once tested, a tag is placed on the cord of the appliance or tool with the test date and a date to renew the test written on it.